nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'minimum.supported.desktop.version' => '1.7.0',

-The minimum Nextcloud desktop client version that will be allowed to sync with this server instance.
+The minimum ownCloud desktop client version that will be allowed to sync with this server instance.
 All connections made from earlier clients will be denied by the server.
-Defaults to the minimum officially supported Nextcloud desktop clientversion at the time of release of this server version.
+Defaults to the minimum officially supported ownCloud desktop clientversion at the time of release of this server version.

-When changing this, note that older unsupported versions of the Nextcloud desktop client may not function as expected, and could lead to permanent data loss for clients or other unexpected results.
+When changing this, note that older unsupported versions of the ownCloud desktop client may not function as expected, and could lead to permanent data loss for clients or other unexpected results.